-Photographs are amazing.
-The one thing they don’t capture easily is movement.
-This is where which is where panning comes into play.
+The one thing photographs don’t capture easily is movement.
+This is where panning comes into play.

 Panning is a term used in photographic and filming circles, and it basically refers to moving the camera horizontally.

-This article will take you through everything you need to know to use panning in photography.
+This article will take you through everything you need to know about using panning in photography.

 [ExpertPhotography is supported by readers.
 Product links on ExpertPhotography are referral links.
 If you use one of these and buy something we make a little bit of money.
 Need more info?
 See how it all works here.]

 It isn’t always easy to show movement in an image.
-The panning method is one of the easiest ways to capture a sense of movement, but panning can be tricky and time-consuming.
+The panning method is one of the easiest ways to capture a sense of movement.
+However, it can be tricky and time-consuming.

 The idea is that you capture a moving object while moving your camera along with it, preferably at the same speed.

-What is panning in photography can be described really easily – Moving your camera at the same speed as a subject while keeping the subject as the main focus.
+Panning is basically moving your camera at the same speed as a subject while keeping the subject as the main focus.

-If you manage to match the speed, then the result should be a static, in-focus image of the cyclist with a blurred background.
+If you manage to match the speed, then the result should be a static, in-focus image of the cyclist.

-To create the panning in photography effect, you need a slow shutter speed, such as 1/30th.
+To create the panning effect, you need to use a slow shutter speed, such as 1/30th.
 I usually find that anywhere between 1/15 and 1/200 of a second can work, it all depends on what you’re capturing.

 There are two ways you can focus for panning photography.
 One is using “AI Servo” (“AF-C” for Nikon) which keeps refocusing on a subject if it moves out of the original focal point.

 This is great, as your camera will focus for you.
-However, this can be tricky to get right, as the fast-moving subject needs to stay in the focus area of your camera to work.
+However, this can be tricky to get right, as the fast moving subject needs to stay in the focus area.

-The other way to try a panning shot is using a manual focus, using something (car/cyclist/friend) to pre-set the focus on where your subjects are going to be.
+The other way to use a manual focus.
+Find something (e.g. a car) to pre-set the focus on where your subjects are going to be.

-Using a medium to narrow aperture will work well, as the background will be too blurry to be in focus.
+Using a medium to narrow aperture will work well, as the backgrounds will be too blurry to be in focus.

 The idea is that you set up your image by composing and framing as if there was a car/bike/person in the scene.
 You then wait to see something moving towards your focal area.